Monkey See, Monkey Don't!

 "Monkey See, Monkey Don't!" is the thirteenth episode of the second season of The Ren & Stimpy Show.
 It aired on Nickelodeon in the United States on February 13, 1993, much earlier than originally intended due to production difficulties in later episodes.

-It is the first episode to be produced primarily at Games Animation and the first where Billy West voices Ren.

 Plot

 Ren and Stimpy are once again hungry and homeless; after watching a boy feeding an elephant peanuts, they decide to get free food and residence by disguising themselves as monkeys.
 Despite Stimpy foolishly calling himself a cat, the zookeeper does not recognize the deception and throws them into the enclosure.

 Ren is content with his residence, while Stimpy manages to stick a branch into his nose and ear, much to Ren's annoyance.
 Ren shakes hands with Filthy, the other monkey in the enclosure, only for Filthy to vomit (offscreen) on Ren's hand.
 Ren tries to teach Stimpy how to be a monkey; instead of breaking into song, he should do a trapeze performance, which Ren fails horribly.
 Stimpy manages to imitate with his nose, grabbing onto objects in the air.

 Ren and Stimpy are annoyed by the flies and vermin swarming their suits; Filthy plucks a termite off Stimpy's ear, salts the termite and eats it.
 Ren wants Filthy to groom him in a similar way, only to be forced to eat a bug, which bites his tongue; he chews it for a long time before finally swallowing.

 The young boy from earlier and his father visits the enclosure, where Filthy performs a dance and makes silly faces; they are amused and give Filthy actual food.
 They give Stimpy nut shells and pre-chewed gum and Ren a rock for their abysmal reenactment.
 Stimpy likes the snack while Ren is furious, throwing the rock into the kid's face after the kid giggles amusedly.

 Ren and Stimpy find themselves served with "monkey chow", which is a mix of fishheads and rotten food; Ren demands the zookeeper transfer them to another enclosure.
 In their new enclosure, Ren and Stimpy respectively fulfill the roles of oxpecker and hippopotamus, ironically fulfilling their intentions of living in the zoo without fear of competition.